-2FA for Patriot Web and Banner-related applications
+2FA is now required for all employees to access Patriot Web and Banner-related applications.

 You'll find below the most frequently asked questions regarding 2FA at Mason.
 If you need additional support, please contact the